jbrown1618/vector/docs/api/vector.vector.builder.md

 ## Vector.builder() method

-Yields a `VectorBuilder` which will build new vectors of the same type
+Returns a [VectorBuilder](./vector.vectorbuilder.md) which will build new vectors of the same type

 <b>Signature:</b>